Door County, Wisconsin

 This morning you will have a unique and authentic Swedish breakfast experience at Al Johnson’s Swedish Restaurant where live goats can be found grazing on the sod roof.
 It’s quite a sight, and it’s made this place one of the most famous restaurants in Door County.
 Pe-ruse the gift shop for a special Swedish souvenir to remember your travels.

 Following breakfast you will board the Washington Island Ferry for a half-hour trip across the four mile passageway between the tip of the County and the island known as “La Porte des Morts” or “the door of the dead.”
 During your boat ride learn the history of the outlying islands and an intro to Washington Island.
-Upon arrival board the Island’s original open air Cherry Train and enjoy a narrated tour, highlighting island features and attractions.
+Upon arrival board the Island’s original open air Cherry Train and enjoy a narrated tour, highlighting island features such as the Lavender Fields and other attractions.
 Stops could include Stavkirke Church, Schoolhouse Beach and Jacobsen Museum.
 Return to the mainland early afternoon and enjoy some free time to explore Door County on your own.
 Dinner this evening is included.

 This evening following dinner travel to Birch Creek Music Performance Center for an evening of symphony, jazz, or percussion and steel band entertainment.
 Birch Creek Music Performance Center is where 200 students and 100 faculty members study by day and present concerts by night in a century old, 500 seat Dutton Concert barn.